Mercedes-Benz B-Class (W246)

-W246 is the internal designation for the second generation Mercedes-Benz B-Class, which is a range of 5-door hatchbacks produced by German luxury manufacturer Daimler AG under the Mercedes-Benz brand from late 2011 to late 2018.
+W246 is the internal designation for the second generation Mercedes-Benz B-Class, a range of 5-door hatchbacks produced by German luxury manufacturer Daimler AG under the Mercedes-Benz brand from late 2011 to late 2018.
 Introduced at the 2011 International Motor Show Germany as a subcompact executive car, model years for the W246 started at 2012 and ranged to 2018.
 European models went on sale in November 2011.
 Japanese and Australian models went on sale in April 2012, and Canadian models in late 2012 as the 2013 model year.
 They were assembled at Rastatt, Germany, and from 2011 at Kecskemét, Hungary.
 By summer 2013, over 230,000 second generation B-Class cars had been delivered.

 Seen as a taller and a more practical alternative to the Mercedes-Benz A-Class, the W246 was available in petrol, diesel, natural gas, and a battery electric variant.
 Classified as a small MPV by Euro NCAP, the B-Class features hatchback-directed styling.
 The Electric Drive model is internally designated as W242, and had started production in the US from 11 August 2014, and was available in Germany from November 2014 to October 2017.
 The Electric Drive was also Mercedes’ first battery electric vehicle mass-produced vehicle.

 In November 2014, the brand had presented the facelifted B-Class W246, which had featured a light headlamp and tail lamp update.
 The facelift was revealed for the 2015 model year.
 Production ended in December 2018, and the W246 was replaced by the W247 B-Class.

 In August 2014, BMW had launched the 2 Series Active Tourer, a direct competitor to the B-Class.